Hannah-Aji/Hannah-Aji/README.md

-A dedicated data scientist and enthusiastic learner, committed to uncovering meaningful insights from complex datasets.
+I'm a dedicated data scientist and enthusiastic learner, committed to uncovering meaningful insights from complex datasets.
 With a strong background in data analysis, machine learning, and data visualization, specializing in transforming intricate data into actionable insights and creating impactful solutions.

 🔭 I’m currently enhancing the efficiency of my ETL workflows, particularly in data extraction and processing.
-In the [Data Pipeline Workflow](https://github.com/Hannah-Ajibola/Web-Scrape-Workflow-python.git), I successfully automated the collection of stock market prices using Python with scheduled API calls, seamlessly processing the data into an SQL server.
+In the [Data Pipeline Workflow](https://github.com/Hannah-Ajibola/Stock-Market-Data-Pipeline.git), I successfully automated the collection of stock market prices using Python with scheduled API calls, seamlessly processing the data into an SQL server.

 ## Professional Competencies and Expertise